 “Soup breathes reassurance, it offers consolation; after a weary day it promotes sociability…There is nothing like a bowl of hot soup, it’s wisp of aromatic steam teasing the nostrils into quivering anticipation.” ~ Louis P. DeGouy, The Soup Book (1949)

-Eversince I can recall, soups featured on our family’s menu as a starter.
+Ever since I can recall, soups featured on our family’s menu as a starter.
 Even at our school diner we had soup as a prelude to the main, and as kids we were always more excited about the contents of the bowl than the contents of the plate that followed.

-Soups are so entrentched in my cultural heritage that even my Dad, who generally tends to stay away from the kitchen, cooks soups.
+Soups are so entrenched in my cultural heritage that even my Dad, who generally tends to stay away from the kitchen, cooks soups.
 Potato and onion is his best, although my Mum makes a stunning cream of leek soup with croutons that is so delicious and smooth it would have to rank equal first.
 But then again – for me at least, another equal first would have to be mushroom soup, simply because I love mushrooms.

-I grew up going wild mushroom picking in the woods in Autumn eversince I could walk (nice jumpsuit ↑, not).
+I grew up going wild mushroom picking in the woods in Autumn ever since I could walk (nice jumpsuit ↑, not).
 We’d stay up late cleaning, pickling, cooking and drying all the different varieties for use during Winter.
 My favourite ‘fast food’ has always been zapiekanka, which is a grilled cheese and mushroom baguette sold around my home town from those hole-in-the-wall outlets.
 And I always looked forward to savouring clear dried porcini soup on Christmas Eve.

-It is therefore no surprise that I like to add mushrooms to the calssic potato and leek soup, which combines both of my parents’ best soup recipes.
+It is therefore no surprise that I like to add mushrooms to the classic potato and leek soup, which combines both of my parents’ best soup recipes.
 The flavour and texture of mushrooms brings the whole dish together.
 I use both button and dried porcini mushrooms, as the latter are more intense in flavour and bring back memories of fresh porcinis air-drying in my Mum’s kitchen.

 Considering my love of cheese and mushroom toasties, it is only adequate that I serve the soup with cheesy bread stick as the perfect accompaniament to this heart and soul-warming dish.

-- 1 brown onion, chopped finely
+- 1 brown onion chopped finely

-- 250g sliced button mushrooms
+- 250 g sliced button mushrooms

-- 3 large washed potatoes, diced into 2cm cubes
+- 3 large washed potatoes diced into 2cm cubes

-- 1/2 cup milk // oat milk
+- 1/2 cup milk of choice

 - salt and pepper to taste

-- 4 tbsp grated pecorino cheese // cheddar or gouda
+- 4 tbsp grated pecorino cheese, cheddar or gouda

 - 4 tsp dried Italian herbs

-Shred porcinis into pea-sized pieces and place in a small bowl.
+- Shred porcinis into pea-sized pieces and place in a small bowl.
 Cover with cold water and stand while you start on the soup.

-The poricinis should be soft now and can be added to the soup, along with the water they were soaking in.
+- The poricinis should be soft now and can be added to the soup, along with the water they were soaking in.
 Note: there may be some sediment (sand and dust) sitting at the bottom of the soaking water, so just pour it in gently into the pot discarding any 'murky' water.

-To make cheesy herb bread simply mix cheese and herbs in a small bowl, layer on bread and grill until the cheese melts.
+- To make cheesy herb bread simply mix cheese and herbs in a small bowl, layer on bread and grill until the cheese melts.